Golden Eagle - Caspian Odyssey

 Upon arrival at Yerevan International Airport you will be met and transferred to the five-star Alexander Hotel, for a two night stay.
 Located in the heart of Yerevan’s historic quarter even the hotel’s facade with a history dating back to the 18th century presents a unique glimpse into the country’s fascinating past.

-Tonight, enjoy a Welcome Dinner at an authentic local restaurant – the perfect opportunity to meet your fellow travellers and look forward to the journey.
+This evening, gather for a Welcome Dinner at an authentic local restaurant — a perfect opportunity to meet fellow travellers and look ahead to an extraordinary journey.

 Day 4 : Tbilisi